Why Do My Fish Die After a Water Change

 6. The Filter Is Turned Off for Too Long

-If your filter is off for a long time like 30–60 minutes, beneficial bacteria begin to die.
+If your filter is off for a long time, like 30–60 minutes, beneficial bacteria begin to die.

 When you restart the filter, dead bacteria release toxins and ammonia.
+This can also kill fish within hours.

 1. Match the Temperature Exactly